Are Gift Cards or Cash the Better Gift?

-It turns out that while gift cards can be ideal in many situations, cash may still reign king.
+It turns out that while gift cards can be ideal in many situations, such as gifting to coworkers, cash may still reign king.

 Let’s get one thing straight.
 Both gift cards and cash are perfectly acceptable gifts.

 For decades, many people remained convinced a gift should be a tangible object.
 However, in recent years, people have come around to the idea of giving cash (or checks!) and gift cards instead of wrapped presents.